holochain/docs-pages/src/pages/references/glossary.md

 #### Logical monotonicity

 The property of a set of facts whereby the truth of prior facts are never negated by the addition of later facts.
 [CALM](#consistency-as-logical-monotonicity-calm-theorem) relies on functions that exhibit this property.
-For example, Holochain's [source chain](#source-chain), [DHT](#distributed-hash-table-dht) only add new data without removing old data, simulating deletions and modifications ([CRUD](#create-read-update-delete-crud)) by recording actions which override the status of, but don't remove, the data they refer to.
+For example, Holochain's [source chain](#source-chain) and [DHT](#distributed-hash-table-dht) only add new data without removing old data, simulating deletions and modifications ([CRUD](#create-read-update-delete-crud)) by recording actions which override the status of, but don't remove, the data they refer to.

 #### Membrane